Bio

 KEY INFLUENCES ON CHARLTON’S WORK INCLUDE:

-Writers: Fyodor Dostoevsky, Franz Kafka, Knut Hamsun, Herman Hesse, Michel Houellebecq, Haruki Murakami, Jack Kerouac, William Burroughs, Philip K. Dick, Philip Ridley, Friedrich Nietzsche, Oswald Spengler, Martin Heidegger, Carl Jung, Joseph Campbell, Leo Strauss, Carl Schmitt, Ernst Jünger, José Ortega y Gasset, Emil Cioran
+Writers: Fyodor Dostoevsky, Franz Kafka, Knut Hamsun, Hermann Hesse, Michel Houellebecq, Haruki Murakami, Jack Kerouac, William Burroughs, Philip K. Dick, Philip Ridley, Friedrich Nietzsche, Oswald Spengler, Martin Heidegger, Carl Jung, Joseph Campbell, Leo Strauss, Carl Schmitt, Ernst Jünger, José Ortega y Gasset, Emil Cioran

 Directors: Stanley Kubrick, Francis Ford Coppola, Martin Scorsese, Quentin Tarantino, Coen Brothers, David Lynch, Darren Aronofsky, Lars von Trier, Roman Polanski, Terrence Malick, Akira Kurosawa, Andrei Tarkovsky, Ingmar Bergman, Robert Bresson, Rainer Werner Fassbinder, Michelangelo Antonioni, Federico Fellini, Luis Buñuel, Béla Tarr, Wong Kar-wai